 One of the top questions I’m asked is, “What’s the difference between a nutritionist and a dietitian?”

-Before answering this question in more detail it is important to note that all Registered Dietitian’s are nutritionists, but not all nutritionists are Registered Dietitians.
+It is important to note that all Registered Dietitian’s are nutritionists, but not all nutritionists are Registered Dietitians.

-While some nutritionists may have an educational background in nutrition without the RD credential (such as a Bachelor’s or Master’s degree in nutrition), others may use this title with after taking a short online course.
+Although some nutritionists may have an educational background in nutrition without the RD credential (such as a Bachelor’s or Master’s degree in nutrition), others may use this title with after taking a short online course.
 Therefore, I highly encourage you to always research someone’s credentials prior to working with them to ensure that you will receive appropriate and sound advice.

 What is a Registered Dietitian?